AkarshX14/riscv-single-cycle-processor-verilog/README.md

 ## Overview
 This project presents the design and simulation of a **32-bit single-cycle RISC-V processor** using Verilog HDL.
 The processor executes instructions in a single clock cycle and implements a complete datapath and control unit.

-It demonstrates fundamental concepts of **processor architecture, RTL design, and hardware verification**, making it suitable for academic and learning purposes in VLSI and embedded systems.

 ---